hunterbeezley/newRelic/scripts and solutions/userDeleteOneMonth/README.md

 **Red flags**:
 - More users than expected
 - User IDs you don't recognize
-- Mix of different email addresses (if you're targeting one email)

 ### Step 3: Delete Users (Point of No Return)